mklarqvist/libflagstats/README.md

-# FlagStats
+# libflagstats

 These functions compute the summary statistics for the SAM FLAG field (flagstat) using fast SIMD instructions.
 They are based on the [positional-popcount](https://github.com/mklarqvist/positional-popcount) (`pospopcnt`) subroutines and assumes that data is available as contiguous streams (e.g. column projection).
 In this example, we use block sizes of 512k records (1 MB).
-Currently, this example requires AVX-256 but is easily rewritten to support any instruction set.
+The heavily branched and bit-dependent SAMtools code can be rewritten using a mask-select propagate-carry approach that feeds into Harley-Seal-based carry-save adder networks.

 ## Speedup